Sugar Rebounds From 16-Month Low

 ADVERTISEMENT

-Michael McDougall, director of commodities agency at Societe Generale, noted that there are still a large number of outstanding positions in the July contract, which is set to expire in four trading days.
+Michael McDougall, director of commodities agency at Societe Generale, noted that there were still more than 80,000 lots outstanding in the July contract, which is set to expire in four trading days.

-A total of 80,557 contracts are still left outstanding as of Tuesday, 39% above the expiry of the previous May contract.
-The May delivery was 1.5 million tons, second only to the record delivery in May 2015, which was 1.9 million tons, according to Mr. McDougall.
+The open interest is 39% above the expiry of the previous May contract, which ended up in a delivery of 1.5 million tons, second only to the record 1.9 million ton delivery in May 2015, according to Mr. McDougall.

 "So potentially, we have a large delivery, and that, in theory should be negative," he said.